Jobs, Economy, and Poverty

 - Training Local Students and Workers: Congresswoman Slaughter believes that every American should have access to a high-quality and affordable education.
 In particular, Congresswoman Slaughter is working to ensure that the advanced manufacturing industries in Rochester have access to the skilled labor they need to thrive.

-- Support Increased Federal Minimum Wage: Congresswoman Slaughter was an original co-sponsor of the Fair Minimum Wage Act in the 113th Congress that would increase the minimum wage to $10.10 per hour.
+- Support Increased Federal Minimum Wage: Congresswoman Slaughter has cosponsored legislation that would raise the minimum wage to $15 per hour and the tipped wage to $3.15.
 The cost of living has outpaced the growth of wages, and this is especially true for minimum wage workers.
 Congresswoman Slaughter continues to advocate for a living wage that hard-working people both need and deserve.

 - Task Force on Poverty and Opportunity: Congresswoman Slaughter is a member of the congressional Task Force on Poverty and Opportunity.
 This task force allows members of Congress to bring together various federal agencies, national think-tanks, and global non-profits to find innovative solutions to the pervasive problem of poverty.
 Congresswoman Slaughter knows that successfully reducing poverty in Rochester requires an ‘all-hands-on-deck’ approach, and she will continue to ensure the full strength of the federal government is brought to bear in this effort.